Easy Carrot Sheet Cake With Cream Cheese Frosting

 12

-This easy carrot cake recipe suits any occasion, whether it be a party, potluck, bake sale, or simply an after-school snack.
-A combination of cinnamon, cloves, and nutmeg brings warm, spicy flavor while the addition of low-fat yogurt keeps the cake incredibly moist and cuts down on oil.
+This easy carrot cake recipe suits any occasion, from party to potluck to bake sale.
+It also makes a great after-school snack.
+The combination of cinnamon, cloves, and nutmeg brings warm, spicy flavor, while the addition of low-fat yogurt keeps the cake incredibly moist and cuts down on the amount of oil needed.
 What makes this recipe so easy and appealing is that it's baked in a single layer in a 9x13-inch pan, so you get 12 tender, equal servings.
 There are no layers to assemble and frost, just one large cake to enjoy.
-Whether you call it a snacking cake or a sheet cake, it's a crowd-pleasing dessert that's sure to go fast (especially when you top it with our quick cream cheese frosting!).
+Whether you call it a snacking cake or a sheet cake, this crowd-pleasing carrot cake is sure to go fast (especially when you top it with our quick cream cheese frosting!).

 Carrot cake with Cream Cheese Frosting